ajg/form/README.md

 }
 ```

-...you can now easily encode such values...
+...it is easy to encode such data...

 ```go